Fans group slams Spain over 'ultras' crackdown

 "We call for the development of alternative approaches which can preserve all the positive elements of a vibrant fan culture without defending those who are evidently promoting racism or violence in and around Spanish stadiums."

-In a sign officials from Spain's professional league (LFP) are determined to stamp out abuse in stadiums, the LFP said it would report five clubs whose fans chanted offensive slogans in matches over the weekend.

-Real Madrid, Barcelona, Deportivo, Rayo Vallecano and Granada would all be denounced to a government commission which would then decide whether to refer them to the Spanish federation's competition committee for sanction, the LFP said.

-Spain's state secretary for security said the security coordinators at Atletico and Deportivo had been relieved of their duties for failing to keep police informed ahead of the violence in Madrid.
+Separately on Tuesday, Spain's state secretary for security announced that the security coordinators at Atletico and Deportivo had been relieved of their duties for failing to keep police adequately informed ahead of the violence in Madrid.

 "Information from clubs is vital so that the security forces can do their job rigorously," state secretary Francisco Martinez told parliament.